andrewdnolan/thermal-structure/README.md

 ```bash
 $ make
 ```
-which will execute the global Makefile thar compiles external `FORTRAN` code from the `include` folder, compiles the `Elmer` user functions (`USF`s) from the `src/elmer_src` folder, and builds the legacy `NetCDF` post-processing `FORTRAN` program contained in the `src/elmer2nc` folder.
+which will execute the global Makefile that compiles external `FORTRAN` code from the `include` folder, compiles the `Elmer` user functions (`USF`s) from the `src/elmer_src` folder, and builds the legacy `NetCDF` post-processing `FORTRAN` program contained in the `src/elmer2nc` folder.

 Finally, you'll also need to run
 ```
 pip install --editable src/thermal/
 ```
-which will create a locally editable copy of our `python` post-processing library, built around `xarray` and `dask` to enable efficient, out of memory, and parallel postprocessing of the terabytes of data produced in the various experiments.
+which will create a locally editable copy of the `python` post-processing library `thermal`. `thermal` is built around `xarray` and `dask` to enable efficient, out of memory, and parallel postprocessing of the terabytes of data produced in the various experiments.

 ### Installing `Elmer/Ice`